isa-group/tosl/sparql_queries/unfair_terms/README.md

 ### 3. Automated Detection with SPARQL and TOSL

+#### Competency Questions

+- **CQ1**: Is participation in arbitration fully optional for the consumer?
+- **CQ2**: Does the arbitration term make arbitration mandatory before any court action can be taken?
+- **CQ3**: Does the arbitration term require arbitration to take place in another country?
+- **CQ4**: Is the arbitration process based on established law, or is it solely at the arbitrator's discretion?

+#### Evaluation

 To detect such clauses automatically, a SPARQL query has been implemented over contracts modeled using the **TOSL ontology**.

 | Criterion                                                              | Evaluation                          |